CS-433/ml-project-2-censoredml/README.md

 ## Code organization

-In the data folder, you can find all the preprocess data used in this project.
+In the data folder, you can find all the preprocessed data used in this project.
-* ```censored_tweets``` correspond to the original data
+* ```censored_tweets``` are the original data
-* ```translated_string.csv``` correspond to the original data where the processing before translation and the translation have benn applied
+* ```translated_string.csv``` correspond to the original data where the processing before translation and the translation have been applied
 * ```out_clean.csv``` correspond to the data with all the preprocessing and the translation
-* ```to_be_clustered.csv``` is the same as out_clean with the expection that tweets each tweet is censored in only one country.
-Tweets that were censored in multiple countries have been duplicated and are now censored in only one country.
+* ```to_be_clustered.csv``` is the same as out_clean with the exception that each tweet is censored in only one country.
+Tweets that were censored in multiple countries have been duplicated.
+Each duplicate is censored in a single and different country.
 * ```saved_models``` are the parameters for our best models with BERTopic
 * ```labelling``` are the labels for the 125 French tweets that have been manually labelled